asciamanna/asciamanna.github.io/_drafts/too-simple-to-test.md

 ### Test What's Interesting

 This doesn't mean there isn't human judgement in deciding what test cases get written.
 TDD doesn't cover every possible test; 100% code coverage is not the goal.
 Instead we suggest that developers should test what is interesting.
 This is intentionally subjective, assuring that human judgement is always part of TDD.
-This may seem like a subtle difference at first, but interesting and simple are quite different.
-An object mapper can be simple or complicated, but if it's only responsibility is to map fields from one object to another, I would contend that the mapping is interesting and should be tested.
+This may seem like a subtle difference at first, but simple and interesting are not necessarily opposites.
+An object mapper can be simple, but if it's only responsibility is to map fields from one object to another, I would contend that the mapping is interesting and should be tested.

 ## Benefits of Microtesting Simple Code